JWLee89/pysistant/README.md

 ## Package Structure

-The package structure is as follows
+The package structure is as follows.
+I will do my best to keep things up to date on a weekly basis as I work on this side-project during my limited downtime.

 ```
     project
     │   README.md
+    |   setup.py
     │   __init__.py
     │
+    |───deeplearning
+    |   __init__.py
+    |
     └───file
     │   │   __init__.py
     │   │   csv.py